CHELBIAN

 I'm a high school senior with a hands-on technical mind and a creative drive that pushes me past surface-level answers.
 I don't approach problems academically — I approach them the way a mechanic or engineer does: What is it actually doing?
 What's really causing that?
 How do I fix it?

-My interests span automotive diagnostics, electronics and power systems, computer vision and robotics, and software development — and I work across all of them at the same time.
+My interests span automotive diagnostics, electronics and power systems, computer vision and robotics, and software development — and I work across all of them simultaneously.
 I learn fastest by building something real, breaking it, and debugging my way back.

 Systems Thinking